achongsBiz/gmaps-marker-example/README.md

 # maps

 ## Introduction
-This is a VUE application that consumes the Google Maps API.
+This project contains two examples on how to use some features of the Google Maps API.
+One is in React and the other is in Vue.js.

 It allows the user to enter several addresses and generate a route based on that input.

 ![screenshot](https://github.com/achongsBiz/readme-files/blob/master/gmap-demo/gmap1.png)